iluwatar/java-design-patterns/retry/README.md

-If our `FindCustomer` operation were instead to throw a fatal `DatabaseNotFoundException`, which we were instructed not to ignore, but more importantly we did not instruct our `Retry` to ignore, then the operation would have failed immediately upon receiving the error, not matter how many attempts were left.
+If our `FindCustomer` operation were instead to throw a fatal `DatabaseNotFoundException`, which we were instructed not to ignore, but more importantly we did not instruct our `Retry` to ignore, then the operation would have failed immediately upon receiving the notificationError, not matter how many attempts were left.

 ## Class diagram